electronfriends/wemp/README.md

 ## FAQs

-### Will uninstalling Wemp delete the services?
+### Will uninstalling Wemp delete my services and data?

 No. Uninstalling Wemp only removes the application itself.
-All services, configurations, and your web files remain completely intact and in their original location.
+Your services, all configurations, databases, and web files remain completely intact in their installation folder.
+This allows you to:

+- Reinstall Wemp without losing any data
+- Manually manage your services if needed
+- Keep your development environment even without Wemp

+If you want to completely remove everything, you'll need to manually delete the services folder (default: `C:\Wemp`) after uninstalling the application.

 ### How can I use PHP, MariaDB, and Nginx from the command line?

-To use these services from the command line, you need to add them to your PATH environment variable manually:
+To use these services from the command line, you can easily add them to your PATH:

-1. Right-click the **Start button** and select **System**
-2. Click **Advanced system settings** (on the right side)
-3. In the System Properties window, click **Environment Variables**
-4. Under "User variables", find and select **Path**, then click **Edit**
-5. Click **New** and add each of these paths:
-   - `C:\Wemp\php`
-   - `C:\Wemp\mariadb\bin`
-   - `C:\Wemp\nginx`
+1. Click the **Wemp** icon in the system tray
+2. Hover over **Wemp** in the menu
-6. Click **OK** to close all windows
+3. Click **Add Services to PATH**
-7. Restart your terminal/command prompt
+4. Restart your terminal for the changes to take effect

 After this, you can use commands like `php -v`, `mysql -u root`, and `nginx -t` from any terminal.

-Note: If you installed Wemp in a different location, replace `C:\Wemp` with your chosen installation path.

 ### Can I use a specific PHP version?

-No, Wemp is designed to provide the latest stable versions of all services for optimal security and performance.
-The application automatically manages updates to ensure you're always running the most recent supported versions of PHP, MariaDB, and Nginx.
+No, Wemp is designed to work as a complete, tested stack with the latest stable versions of all services.
+Using different PHP versions would break compatibility with phpMyAdmin and other integrated components.
+The application automatically manages updates to ensure you're always running secure, compatible versions of PHP, MariaDB, and Nginx that work together seamlessly.

 ### Why does the tray icon move to the hidden area after updating?